feinoujc/gh-search-cli/README.md

   --api-token=api-token             The github api token.
 Defaults to configured api token

-  --archived                        Filters whether archived repositories should be included (--archived) or not
+  --[no-]archived                   Filters whether archived repositories should be included (--archived) or not
                                     (--no-archived).

   --forks=forks                     Filters repositories based on the number of forks.